SherG/sherrieg/content/blog/desantis-state-guard/index.md

 As a volunteer, you have to purchase your own gear, including the right kind of winter parka, belts, tees and boots.
 You have a list of other items to obtain, such as a sleeping bag and duffel bag, but you can use items you already own.

-I learned that GI "polyprop" longjohns (the type with the <a href="https://armysurpluswarehouselexington.com/product/military-issued-gen-iii-quarter-zip-polypropylene-thermal-top/" target="blank">turtleneck top</a>) are the best for staying warm in sub-zero conditions!
+I learned that GI "polyprop" longjohns -- with the <a href="https://armysurpluswarehouselexington.com/product/military-issued-gen-iii-quarter-zip-polypropylene-thermal-top/" target="blank">turtleneck tops</a> -- are the best for staying warm in sub-zero conditions!
 (I also learned to never put them in the dryer.
 They actually melt into hard plastic!)

 ## Were you ever deployed?